spatie/laravel-health/docs/available-checks/schedule.md

 This check will make sure the schedule is running.
 If the check detects that the schedule is not run every minute, it will fail.

-This check relies on the default cache.
+This check relies on cache.

 ## Usage